-This week’s totally obscure English word is mure.
-It is a Middle English word derived from old French and means to confine in prison.
+This week’s little-used English word is credal.
+It’s sometimes also spelt ‘creedal’, and means ‘relating to a creed’.
 Your challenge?
 Write a sentence (or two) in the comments using this word.
 Copyright © Matthew Wright 2017

 Eyes across the US will be pointing skywards today as the total solar eclipse sweeps across America – the first visible from the continguous continental US since 1979.
 There’s been a buzz about fake ‘eclipse glasses’ on the market, which doesn’t surprise me.
 Humanity has a very dark side and, of late, it hasn’t been … More The solar eclipse – and what it means

 I’ve always been intrigued by the way one novelty or another is often seized by society and, briefly, becomes an all-consuming passion.
 I’m not just talking about Rubiks Cubes or those irritating finger spinners.
 I’m talking atomic.
 Back in the 1950s and into the early 1960s, atomic power was ‘in’.
 I mean, really ‘in’.
 This … More Atomic cars and nuclear trains – 1950s style